6feet5/suncron/README.md

 since cron will handle this correctly.
 It's just that suncron makes an unnecessary line in the cron file.
 I'm lazy, so you'll have to accept this ;-)

-I have also received a report about a "feature" where suncron "change" sunset or sunrise based on previous calculations.
-This is of course a bug and I'm working on it now, but progress is slow.